pelias/api/README.md

 }
 ```

-The `timeout` and `retry` values, as showin in the `pip` service section, are optional but configurable for all services (see [pelias/microservice-wrapper](https://github.com/pelias/microservice-wrapper) for more details).
+The `timeout` and `retry` values, as show in in the `pip` service section, are optional but configurable for all services (see [pelias/microservice-wrapper](https://github.com/pelias/microservice-wrapper) for more details).

 ## Configuration via Environment variable